mandelsoft/spiff/README.md

 ## String Interpolation

+Feature state: alpha

 **Attention:** This is an alpha feature.
-It must be enabled on the command line with the `--interpolation` option.
+It must be enabled on the command line with the `--interpolation` or `--features=interpolation` option.
 Also for the spiff library it must explicitly be enabled.
 By adding the key `interpolation` to the feature list stored in the environment variable `SPIFF_FEATURES` this feature will be enabled by default.